 Before you install Veeam Backup & Replication, familiarize yourself with common deployment scenarios and plan your backup infrastructure layout.
 For details, see Deployment Scenarios.

-The easiest way to start is to deploy a Veeam Backup & Replication server, one dedicated server for a backup proxy and one repository.
+The easiest way to start is to deploy a Veeam Backup & Replication server, one dedicated server for a VMware backup proxy and one repository.
 While you keep adding backup jobs, add more proxies and repositories.
 Each backup infrastructure component has its own specifics and requirements that are described in the corresponding sections of this guide:

 Also, keep in mind that in most cases, it is recommended to deploy Veeam Backup & Replication, Veeam Backup Enterprise Manager and Veeam ONE on separate servers.